 Pyramid training is one of the fundamental and most effective methods of developing the size and strength of muscles.
-Use this guide to create your own training system on the basis of the ascending, descending and triangular pyramids!
+Use this guide to create your training system based on ascending, descending, and triangular pyramids!

 The history of Western civilization is rooted in Ancient Egypt and dates back thousands of years.
 The legacy of Egypt has given us many things, including attachment to cats.
 And if you are a bodybuilder, even your training program can be influenced by the architecture of Ancient Egypt, especially if you follow the principle of the pyramid.